All Episodes

 Someone we've actually worked really closely with.

-And uh I don't have a relationship with Elon Musk, other than Mercy and I had a wonderful conversation with him in Mar-a-Lago a few weeks ago when we had an event down there, and we've talked with some of his people and they say he wants to come and we'd of course uh love to have him.
+And I don't have a relationship with Elon Musk other than Mercy and I had a wonderful conversation with him in Mar-a-Lago a few weeks ago when we had an event down there.

-But you know, our focus is two things.
+But, you know, our focus is two things.

 Number one, what's the best way to use CPAC to push the Trump agenda?

-So like it's almost like the midterms, right?
+So like, it's almost like the midterms, right?

-Like how are we doing so far?
+Like, how are we doing so far?

-How many cabinet secretaries uh have been confirmed?
+How many cabinet secretaries have been confirmed?

 Where are we on this agenda?